cam-leo/cam-leo/README.md

 Hi there! 👋

-I’m Leo, with a degree Mathematics and Statistics from the University of Toronto.
+I’m Leo, with a Bachelor's degree in Mathematics and Statistics from the University of Toronto.
 My journey in analysis has always been driven by curiosity and a desire to uncover insights from data.
 Here’s a bit more about me and what I do: